microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ### Extra fit arguments

 Extra fit arguments that are needed by the estimators can be passed to `AutoML.fit()`.
 For example, if there is a weight associated with each training example, they can be passed via `sample_weight`.
 For another example, `period` can be passed for time series forecaster.
 For any extra keywork argument passed to `AutoML.fit()` which has not been explicitly listed in the function signature, it will be passed to the underlying estimators' `fit()` as is.
+For another example, you can set the number of gpus used by each trial with the `gpu_per_trial` argument.

 In addition, you can specify the different arguments needed by different estimators using the `fit_kwargs_by_estimator` argument.
 For example, you can set the custom arguments for a Transformers model: